istrate/rhce_rhel_8/01_setup_ansible_environment.md

-# Set Up Managed Environment
+# Set Up An Ansible Managed Environment

 All actions are carried out on the control node.<br>
 There should be no need to access a console on any managed node unless root password in unknown.